ryanslade/nsq-ocaml/README.md

 To compile the example program:

-*NOTE*: You will need to change the IP address to that of the docker host in example.ml
+_NOTE_: You will need to change the IP address to that of the docker host in example.ml

 ```
-opam install containers lwt ocplib-endian integers cohttp-lwt-unix
+opam install base lwt integers cohttp-lwt-unix
 make
 ```

 Spin up NSQD using docker:

 ```
 docker run nsqio/nsq nsqd
 ```